Investigating Resource-efficient Neutron/Gamma Classification ML Models Targeting eFPGAs: Conclusion

-We have investigated the feasibility of deploying simple BDT and fcNN ML models on eFPGAs by using neutron/gamma classification as a case study and a stand-in commercial Artix 7-series FPGA target.
+We have conducted a dedicated study to explore how to specify and train resource-efficient fcNN and BDT models for deployment on eFPGA fabrics using a stand-in commercial Artix 7-series FPGA target and a hardware-aware co-design methodology.
 We compared the study results to the golden standard of using the charge comparison method.
-The data set for the study was acquired with a fanout board where the choice of a 50 $\Omega$ resistor in series with the SiPM dominates the single photon response shape.
-In this regime, we were able to show that an ADC with only 8-bits resolution and Nyquist sampling rates of approximately 15 MS/s can still allow us to maintain excellent neutron efficiency at very low gamma leakage values when using either multiple input feature ML architecture.
-We compare this against the standalone standard charge comparison metric.
-With the waveform digitizer option, a >= 10-bit, O(100) MS/s ADC has to be used to maintain comparable performance.
+The data set for the study was acquired with a fanout board where the choice of a \SI{50}{\ohm} resistor in series with the SiPM dominates the single photon response shape.
+In this regime, we were able to show that an ADC with only 8-bit resolution and Nyquist sampling rates of approximately \SI{15}{\mega\sample\per\second} can still allow us to maintain excellent neutron efficiency at very low gamma leakage values when using either multiple input feature ML architecture.
+For the standard charge comparison method, with the waveform digitizer option, a $\geq$ 10-bit, O(100) \unit{\mega\sample\per\second} ADC has to be used to maintain comparable performance.
 With the analog integration option, a similar resolution ADC is required and sampling rate will be set by expected event rate requirements since only the final integration values are digitized.

-More generally, we have shown that a low power, pipelined ML-aided solution is possible for real-time PSD functionality.
-An appropriately sized eFPGA fabric can be specified and synthesized to directly integrate on a single chip that includes direct SiPM readout front-ends and other required circuitry such as ADCs and TDCs.
-At 180nm, we expect the required area to be several mm by several mm to accommodate a properly sized eFPGA to implement the BDT models considered here.
-For fcNN models, the area required for most resource types will be smaller but additional area will be required for the necessary RAM blocks.
-If scaling down to 28nm, we expect the eFPGA fabric area requirements to decrease significantly.

-\acknowledgments {This work was supported in part by the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
-In addition, support was provided for collaborators at the University of California, Davis by award DE-NA0003996.}